PROPHETIC WORD: 2026 Will Be A Year of Honey; “The Most Beautiful of All Lands” (Ezekiel 20:6)

 GETTING THE FOUNDATION RIGHT: WHAT HONEY MEANT TO GOD’S PEOPLE

-This week, I spent time understanding what honey meant in the ancient Near East.
 In Exodus 3, the angel of the LORD appeared to Moses when he was in a season of obscurity.

 Moses was not leading a movement.
 He was tending sheep.
 He was living quietly in the aftermath of disappointment, far removed from the palace and the promise he once carried.